 Some people with a substance use disorder really need residential care.
-But there are tons of facilities to choose from, and not all of them have your best interests in mind.
+But there are many facilities to choose from, and not all of them may have your best interests in mind.

 "The ethics piece is really important," says Marvin Ventrell, CEO of the National Association of Addiction Treatment Providers (NAATP), "because as treatment centers have boomed, there are some charlatans out there.
 They’re not the majority, but they are out there."

 But quality treatment does exist, and there are ways to find reputable centers and avoid scams.
 Here’s how to get started.

 Find Out if Rehab Is Right for You

 There are a wide range of treatments for substance use disorders.
 Not everybody needs to start by going away to a residential program, which is the most expensive option, says Margaret A. E. Jarvis, MD, DFASAM, chief of addiction services for Geisinger Addiction Medicine and the Geisinger Neuroscience Institute.

 Paul H. Earley, MD, DFASAM, agrees.
 He’s the past president of the American Society of Addiction Medicine (ASAM), a professional medical organization that creates widely used guidelines to improve the addiction treatment system.
 You may know about their ASAM criteria, a set of guidelines to help determine the best course of action for a person with addiction.